 Tuesday 4th April 2017 had a decent fixture list, especially in England.
 For me, it was a night off from Goal Profits chat room duty and a chance to fully concentrate on my football trading.

-Well before kick-off, I built up my shortlist from the Team Stats software at Goal Profits and Daily Best Bets list at our Trade Your Bets site.
+Well before kick-off, I built up my shortlist from the Team Stats software at Goal Profits and the Value Trades list at our Trade Your Bets site.

 Many people still claim to "not have enough time for football trading" so I timed my research and it took exactly 43 minutes.
 To me, that's not much time at all - not even as long as an episode of Dexter!